ZachMoreno/personal-dev/reading.md

 ### 2017 <sub>(1)</sub>

+ - [x] Web Audio API
+ - [x] What to Think about Machines that Think
  - [x] The Lean Startup
+ - [x] The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing
+ - [x] Endgame: The Complete Zero Line Chronicles
  - [X] Tools of Titans: The Tactics, Toutines, and Habits of Billionaires, Icons, and World-Class Performers

 ### 2016 <sub>(22)</sub>